Some products can have confusing names, but that doesn’t apply to the cufflink. It does what its moniker suggests.

 Cufflinks are meant to be a subtle form of expressionism.
 The Charm of Sapphire cufflinks are an excellent example of this trait, using faux sapphire CZ crystals to create a beautiful, vivid pattern.
 It establishes a Victorian aura on a budget.

-Novelty cufflinks are fun to wear to some parties or events, but they’re generally seen as unprofessional in a formal setting.
+Novelty cufflinks are fun to wear to some parties or events, but they’re generally not the best cufflinks to wear in a formal setting.
 You can love playing the electric guitar without wearing them on your wrist!
 Let your passion come out in conversation instead.

 Illicium offers two excellent cufflink choices, as found in the tips above.
 When one of those options isn’t your style, here are some additional designs to consider so that you can make the correct first impression.